grouplens/samantha/README.md

 ### Note

-* Samantha is a project developed by <a href="http://www-users.cs.umn.edu/~qian/">Qian Zhao</a>, a Ph.D. candiate at GroupLens lab and originated from his research projects.
-Currently, Samantha is in the process of integrating with <a href="http://lenskit.org/" target="_blank">Lenskit</a>.
+* Samantha is a project developed by <a href="http://www-users.cs.umn.edu/~qian/">Qian Zhao</a>, Ph.D. at GroupLens Research lab (graduated May 2018) and originated from his research projects during his Ph.D.
+Samantha might be integrated with <a href="http://lenskit.org/" target="_blank">Lenskit</a>.
 Feel free to give a try if you're intersted though.

 ### For the paper GB-CENT